-Men can get permanent birth control that is both reliable and risk-free with the vasectomy procedure.
+Men can get permanent birth control that is both reliable and low risk with the vasectomy procedure.
 The vas deferens, the tubes that transfer sperm from the testicles to the urethra, are blocked in this procedure.
 Although a vasectomy is a relatively simple operation, a few things can still be done to prepare a patient for the process.
 In this section will review some helpful hints that will prepare you for your vasectomy.

 1. Do some research and talk it over with your doctor.